Two Dark Days Means Double the Fun in Saratoga!

 There's a hidden shopping gem in Corinth, just about 20 minutes from Saratoga Springs.
 The Barn at Mallery Street Marketplace is a renovated barn from the 1800s with a unique gift shop and retro hot dog and ice cream shop.
 The gift shop features locally crafted items, and the ice cream shop has milkshakes, smoothies, coffee, and more.

 The Barn has its original floors, there is an authentic horse stall with the original split doors, and the whole building is decorated with quirky antiques.
-They're open on Mondays from 11am to 9pm and are a five-minute walk from our recommended eating spot.

 Where to Eat